prigazzi/notes-on/Recruiting.md

 ## When is a candidate "good enough"?

-Asking myself this question, I'm constantly thinking on how will I recognize that person that I want to hire for Coolblue.
-In general, and given my position, I'll just try to asses the technical skills, but in the face of a developer I need to ask myself:
+Asking myself this question, I'm constantly thinking on how I'll recognize that person that I want to hire for Coolblue.
+In general, and given my position, I'd just try to asses the technical skills, but in the face of a developer I need to ask myself:
 * _Is this candidate better than I was when I joined Coolblue?_ This is usually a good sign, but a really complicated one to receive.
 Another way of phrasing this, in my opinion, is: _If I were to join Coolblue right now, what would I think of this guy/gal interviewing me?_
-* Another question that I ask myself more often, is _Is this candidate better than the average developer in the IT Department?_.
+* Another question that I ask myself more often, _Is this candidate better than the average developer in the IT Department?_.
 This is usually one bar that the candidates are more often being close to pass, but I still think this is the bare minimum level I should accept.

 ## How many times we use Fibonacci in our website?